migramirez2/Harmony-ONE/progress/julia-nai.md

 2024-06-15 Sat: (0.5h) Summed weekend hours for Q2 review.

 2024-06-14 Fri: Worked on Q2 progress update to be reviewed with Li next week.
+Went through daily updates, code commits, dashboards, spreadsheets, scripts, docs, and syncs to summarize contributions so-far in Q2.

 2024-06-13 Thu: Tested the deploy of gTrade on Harmony Testnet.
 Validated the contract interactions in an attempt to debug further issues with Harmony EVM version compatability.

-2024-06-12 Wed: Set up testnet enviroment.
-Continued to work on debugging.
+2024-06-12 Wed: Set up my testnet enviroment by creating new wallet on testnet and getting small amount of funds to deploy with.
+I also continued to work on debugging the deployment script, as I am still running into errors with the mainnet deploy.

 2024-06-11 Tue: Continue to debug deployment script.
 Investigate potential issue with gas limit and compiler version.